Gochujang Jjigae (Spicy Pork and Zucchini Stew)

 Instructions

-- In a small bowl combine Korean chili paste, chili flakes, Korean soup soy sauce; mix well.
+- In a small bowl, combine the chili paste, chili flakes, and soup soy sauce.
 Add the pork belly slices and toss with seasoning paste.

 - Heat oil in a small pot over medium heat.
 Add the seasoned pork belly and saute for 1 minute.
-Add the water and onion (water should barely cover everything in a port), and bring it to boil.
+Add the water and onion (water should barely cover everything in the pot), and bring it to boil.
 Lower the heat a little and continue to cook until the onion is soft.

 - Add the zucchini sticks, garlic, and continue to cook for 2-3 minutes or until the zucchinis are almost tender.

 - Season with anchovy sauce to your desired taste.
-Add the jalopeño and green onion and let it mingle for 1 minute.
+Add the jalapeño and green onion and let it simmer for 1 minute.
 Remove the stew from heat and serve hot with rice.

 I made this and it was quickly finished!
 Just wondering if an egg could be added at the end?